Fire Risk Assessment

 Fires can cause serious damage to people and places.
 About half of workplace fires are caused deliberately and about half are caused by things such as electrical faults, careless smokers and the misuse of tools that have naked flames.
 Fire demands three things: a source of ignition (heat), oxygen and fuel.
 Take one of these three things away and a fire cannot survive or start.

-Under the new Fire Safety legislation the 'responsible person' for each premises will be required to carry out a fire risk assessment and take steps to reduce or remove the risk.
+Under the 2005 Fire Safety legislation the 'responsible person' for each premises will be required to carry out a fire risk assessment and take steps to reduce or remove the risk.

 Bravanark can conduct a fire risk assessment of your premises as required by the Regulatory Reform (Fire Safety) Order.
 We will identify any hazards that may cause and/or contribute to a fire, we will advise you on how to remove the hazard or minimize the risks involved, and we will identify any training that may be required to equip your workforce to deal with fire and fire evacuations.